ullenius/rest-currency-client/README.md

-# Rest Curry - REST CuRRencY client
+# Rest Curry
+Rest CuRRencY client.
 A simple REST client for receiving up to date currency exchange rates.

 Obtains currency exchange rates in JSON-format from server using REST and stores them as a POJO (plain old java object).